jeremy0jiang/SRIP/README.md

 # SRIP
-My tool Remove low-support branches and use neighbor joining form a ladder-like tree
+My tools remove low-support branches and use neighbor joining form a ladder-like tree

 ## Usage
 Remove low-support branches and use neighbor joining form a ladder-like tree